Jacobean era

 with the reign of James VI of Scotland who also inherited the crown of England in 1603 as James I. The Jacobean era succeeds the Elizabethan era and is followed by the Caroline era.
-The term "Jacobean" is often used for the distinctive styles of Jacobean architecture, visual arts, decorative arts, and literature which characterized that period.
+The term Jacobean is often used for the distinctive styles of Jacobean architecture, visual arts, decorative arts, and literature which characterized that period.

-The word "Jacobean" is derived from Neo-Latin Jacobaeus from Jacobus, the Ecclesiastical Latin form of the English name James.
+The word Jacobean is derived from Neo-Latin Jacobaeus from Jacobus, the Ecclesiastical Latin form of the English name James.

 James as King of England

 The practical if not formal unification of England and Scotland under one ruler was an important shift of order for both nations, and would shape their existence to the present day.
-Another development of crucial significance was the foundation of the first British colonies on the North American continent; Jamestown, Virginia in 1607, Newfoundland in 1610, and Plymouth Colony in Massachusetts in 1620, which laid the foundation for future British settlement and the eventual formation of both Canada and the United States of America.
+Another development of crucial significance was the foundation of the first British colonies on the North American continent; Jamestown, Virginia in 1607, Newfoundland in 1610, and Plymouth Colony in Massachusetts in 1621, which laid the foundation for future British settlement and the eventual formation of both Canada and the United States of America.
 In 1609 the Parliament of Scotland began the Plantation of Ulster.

 A notable event of James' reign occurred on 5 November 1605.
 On that date, a group of English Catholics (including Guy Fawkes) attempted to assassinate the King and destroy Parliament in the Palace of Westminster.
-The initial plan consisted of hiding barrels of gunpowder under the parliament building and blowing it up while in session, however, the Gunpowder Plot was exposed and prevented, and the convicted plotters were hanged, drawn, and quartered.
+The initial plan consisted of hiding barrels of gunpowder under the parliament building and blowing it up while the house was in session, however, the Gunpowder Plot was exposed and prevented, and the convicted plotters were hanged, drawn, and quartered.

 Historians have long debated the curious characteristics of the king's ruling style.
 Croft says:

 The pragmatism of 'little by little' was coming to characterise his style of governance.
 At the same time, the curious combination of ability and complacency, idleness and shrewd judgement, warm emotions and lack of discretion so well described by Fontenay remained typical of James throughout his life.